 - Bitch in Sheep's Clothing: Senator Cretak initially comes off like the nicest Romulan ever, but eventually reveals herself to be duplicitous.

-- Call Back: When O'Brien shares a drink with Worf, he brings up the old days on the Enterprise-D, and Reginald Barclay in particular.
+- Call-Back: When O'Brien shares a drink with Worf, he brings up the old days on the Enterprise-D, and Reginald Barclay in particular.
+This is also notable as being the only time in either series that O'Brien calls Geordi LaForge by his first name.

 - Chronic Backstabbing Disorder: Lampshaded by Weyoun re the Romulans.